annguyen9461/annguyen9461.github.io/_projects/hands.md

   url: https://github.com/rdlynx19/clash-of-hands

 intro: |
-  We made the Allegro Hand to play rock-paper-scissors using strategies like a decision tree classifier and a Markov model, enabling the AI to get better over time by learning from previous games.
+  We made the Allegro Hand play rock-paper-scissors using strategies like a decision tree classifier and a Markov model, allowing the AI to improve over time by learning from previous games.

   **Team Member:** Pushkar Dave
 content_layout: